IT'S NOT HOW WE TRAVEL, IT'S HOW WE BEHAVE

-The inconvenient truth is that cycling in Britain will never reach European levels until road users learn to treat each other as equals.
-Meanwhile spending millions on separating bicycles from motor traffic seems perverse.
-Indeed, the signs are that segregation entrenches the tribalism which has alienated public support for so long.
+The inconvenient truth is that cycling in Britain will never become mainstream until road users learn to treat each other as equals.
+Meanwhile the assumption that separating bicycles from motor traffic will bring wholesale behaviour change seems perverse.
+Indeed, the signs are that segregation entrenches the tribalism which has hampered public support for so long.

-Accordingly, we think that road safety policy should be rebalanced towards the person, not the mode.
+Accordingly, we think that road user education should be rebalanced towards the person, not the mode.
 Equality and mutual respect should drive a refreshed agenda with three key priorities: